yowainwright/yowainwright.github.io/src/pages/2016-07-24-device-scrolling.md

 It seems that fixed position was more supported by IOS a few years ago but support has lagged as Apple has defined fixed positioning as [different because of an unchangeable size for a browser window](https://developer.apple.com/library/ios/technotes/tn2010/tn2262/_index.html#//apple_ref/doc/uid/DTS40009577-CH1-SAFARI_ON_IPAD_READINESS_CHECKLIST-4__MODIFY_CODE_THAT_RELIES_ON_CSS_FIXED_POSITIONING).
 [More...](https://developer.apple.com/library/ios/documentation/AppleApplications/Reference/SafariWebContent/AdjustingtheTextSize/AdjustingtheTextSize.html)

-It was after trying very hard to come up with a solition for fixed position support that I decided to see if making `absolute positioning` work like fixed position could be a solution.
+It was after trying very hard to come up with a solution for fixed position support that I decided to see if making `absolute positioning` work like fixed position could be a solution.
 It was then that I came on to this [post](https://coderwall.com/p/8rz_7g/how-to-emulate-position-fixed-using-absolute-positioning) which uses css to essentially hijack window scrolling from the window so that elements positioned absolutely can behave in a way similarly to what we'd expect with fixed position.

 ```css
 	html {